1972 USAC Championship Car season: Schedule and results

 In the fall of 1971, a tentative schedule held the possibility of returning road courses to the championship schedule.
-Races at Colorado, Donnybrook, Bridgehampton, Road Atlanta, Mosport, as well as a return to Rafaela, Argentina, and a new "Florida 500" at the proposed "Florida International Raceway", were all part of an early press release.
+Races at Colorado, Brainerd, Bridgehampton, Road Atlanta, Mosport, as well as a return to Rafaela, Argentina, and a new "Florida 500" at the proposed "Florida International Raceway", were all part of an early press release.
 However, all road courses were ultimately left off, the Argentina race was discontinued, and the Florida race course was never built.

 Final points standings

 Note: Peter Revson is not eligible for points.